-Last year, Jordana provided us this “Parent’s Vidui”–a list of collective apologies specifically geared for parents during Yom Kippur.
-This year, Yom Kippur begins at sundown on Tuesday, September 25.
+In the past few years, Jordana Horn provided us this “Parent’s Vidui”–a list of collective apologies specifically geared for parents during Yom Kippur.
+This year, Yom Kippur begins at sundown on Wednesday, September 15.

 The Yom Kippur prayer known as the Vidui, or Confessional, is one in which each Jewish congregation stands up and collectively takes responsibility for its sins.
 Regardless of whether or not we ourselves have committed a given wrongdoing, we confess to it and thump our chest in contrition.
 We do so collectively so as to not shame those who have done these things, and to facilitate their admission and recognition of their wrongdoing.